 Stuffed bell peppers are awesome, but I always find them slightly awkward or difficult to eat.
 Can’t I just throw the ingredients in a bowl and eat it with a fork?!
-(I feel the same way about hard shell tacos, BTW).
+(I feel that way about a lot of food, TBH).
 So anyway, that’s what I did!
 These super simple unstuffed bell peppers are cooked in one skillet to make your (my) life super easy and delicious. #yesplease

 Aaaand one more thing.
 I actually bought the diced tomatoes, tomato sauce, and bell peppers at Whole Foods (read: expensive), so I’m sure you may be able to make this one for even less!